Sérginho (footballer, born 2000)

 Sérgio Costabile Elia (born 21 January 2000), also known as Sérginho, is a Brazilian footballer.

 Career

 Youth career

-Sérginho was a two-time Sau Paulo state champion at youth level, both with Santos at U11 level and then again with Corinthians U13s.
+Sérginho was a two-time São Paulo state champion at youth level, both with Santos at U11 level and then again with Corinthians U13s.
 He also lifted the U17 Copa do Brasil in 2016 and made 9 appearances in the Copa São Paulo de Futebol Júnior at U20 level but never played for the team at senior level.

 Orlando City B

 In February 2019, Sérginho left Brazil to sign with Orlando City reserve side OCB for the inaugural USL League One season.
 On 30 March 2019, he made his professional debut, starting in the season opener as Orlando lost 3–1 to FC Tucson.
 On 22 May 2019, Sérginho scored his first professional goal in a 3–2 win over Richmond Kickers, a long range 30 yard strike into the top-left corner.
 The goal was awarded USL League One goal of the week.